 While most women believe that a chemical abortion is safe, the abortion industry often misinforms its patients.
-You may have heard of a chemical abortion, but maybe you haven’t yet learned the dangers of them.
-Here’s what you missed…
+You may have heard of a chemical or medical abortion, but maybe you haven’t yet learned of the dangers involved.
+Here’s what’s important…

 What is a chemical abortion?